 biography

-Born in Chelsea in 1948, John Percy spent much of his childhood in Kent and began painting at 14.
+Born in London in 1948, growing up in Chelsea, John Percy spent much of his later childhood in Kent and began painting at 14.
 He was influenced by his father, a Northumberland coalminer who had become an animator during the Second World War, then a technical illustrator in the Admiralty.
 Though he continued to paint, John studied graphic design at Ravensbourne College of Art, graduating in 1967, and worked as an animator before turning to painting full-time in 1989.

 A child of the postwar era who came of age as an artist in the 1960s and 70s, John's work explores the "disorderly-order" that surrounds us and depicts the "continual struggle between necessary order and desirable anarchy" that courses through modern, complex societies.